One more chance: Innovative in-home drug rehab program offers hope

 "Someone can come into the home, identify the pitfalls that are unique to your situation, and help you problem solve on a local level," says Edens.

 According to data from the Anthem Insurance Health Company the new, long-term model seems to be working.
 Of patients who start the Aware program, 64 percent go on to complete it and 72 percent report remaining in treatment or complete abstinence, thereafter.
-The success rate for traditional 30 day outpatient rehabilitation programs without follow-up care is just 35 percent.
+This is in contrast to the 35 percent success rate for traditional 30-day outpatient rehabilitation programs without follow-up care.

 As a result, in October 2015 Anthem Health Insurance agreed to expand its coverage to cover the one-year cost for those who qualify.
 The out-of-pocket cost is $38,000 a year — which may sound expensive — but is equivalent to just one month of inpatient treatment.